AsteriskAmpersand/Ice-Stable/README.md

     - Overall delay between hits increased to 0.21 seconds (up from 0.07).
     - > These changes increase the damage per hit by 3x, but reduce the number of hits by 3x.
     - Partbreak Modifier increased to 1.4x (up from 1.0x).
-    - > This change compensates for the first hit having a Partbreak Mod of 0.0x.
+      - > This change compensates for the first hit having a Partbreak Modifier of 0.0x.

 #### 【 Quality of Life 】 ####
 - Spirit Gauge HUD components sharpened for improved visual clarity.